CommandPost/LoupedeckPlugin/README.md

 ## Known Issues:

 - Depending on how many effects, transitions, generators and titles you have installed on your system, LoupedeckConfig can be quite slow at loading the list of CommandPost actions.
 Searching for actions is also incredibly slow.
-- Currently changing the language via the LoupedeckConfig menubar won't automatically update the CommandPost actions.
+- Currently changing the language via the LoupedeckConfig menubar won't automatically update the CommandPost actions in the LoupedeckConfig interface.
 You'll need to restart both the Loupedeck Service & LoupedeckConfig application for user interface and actions to update.
+However, most actions will update on the hardware itself.

 ## What is CommandPost?